distantorigin/mcp-telnet/docs/EXAMPLE_PROMPTS.md

-# Example Prompts for Claude
+# Example Prompts

 Here are some examples of how to prompt an LLM to use the telnet tools effectively:

+**NOTE**: Some prompt smay include passwords.
+Do not include login credentials while working with a non-local LLM (Anthropic Claude, Google Gemini, OpenAI, etc.)

 ## Connecting to a MUD and Exploring